PatriziaGessa/Tarifberater/tests/user_storie/user_story_2.md

 4. **Re-enter Correct Value After Error**
    - Enter an invalid annual consumption value and verify that the error message is shown.
-   - Correct the value to a valid number
+   - Correct the value to a valid number.
    - Verify that the valid input is accepted and the error message is no longer displayed.